 Q. Do thermometers need to be calibrated?

 A. Thermometers should be calibrated: before use, if dropped, when going from one temperature range to another, and after extended storage time.
-In most applications, a thermometer should be within ±1°F or ±0.5°C in comparison to the reference thermometer used for calibration.
+In most applications, a thermometer should be within ±1°F or ±0.5°C of the reference thermometer used for calibration.

 Q. How do you calibrate an oral thermometer?

 A. Turn the thermometer off and leave it at the temperature for half an hour.
-Now, do the same test all over again using a cup of hot water and then a cup of cold water.
+Now, repeat the test using a cup of hot water and then a cup of cold water.
 Your thermometer is now calibrated and will show accurate temperature readings going forward.

 Conclusion